Ley789/SimpleRayTracer/Thesis/thesis.md

   * Part of the rasterization algorithm is already executed by the hardware.
   * In general fast computation time.

-Rasterization based rendering needs to use  a number of approximations for specific effects, e.g. shadow maps to simulate shadows.
-Without specific criteria rasterization may not simulation certain effects correctly.
+Rasterization based rendering needs a number of approximations for specific effects, e.g. shadow maps to approximate shadows.
+Without specific criteria rasterization may not be able to simulation or approximate certain effects.

-Ray tracing can use approximations to save computation time but it is nor required.
-Whereas rasterization must use them for certain effects.
+Ray tracing can use approximations to save computation time but it isn't required.
+Whereas rasterization needs them for certain effects.

 # DSL